NightFright2k19/doom_sbardef/README.md

 **Features:**
 - **Vitals**: Health, armor, ammo and keys.
 For all HUDs.<br>
-- **Mugshot**: Featured in Nightdive, Eternity, DSDA Enhanced and PrBoom+ Hybrid.<br>
+- **Mugshot**: Featured in Nightdive, Eternity, DSDA Enhanced and PrBoom+ Enhanced.<br>
 - **Ammo overview**: Partial in Nightdive, Boom and PrBoom+ (no max amounts), full in Crispy, Eternity and DSDA.<br>
 - **Arms**: Available weapons.
-2-7 in Crispy, 1-7 in DSDA Enhanced, otherwise 1-9.
+2-7 in Crispy, otherwise 1-9.
 Either arranged as a square (Crispy, Nightdive) or a single line (Eternity, Boom, DSDA, PrBoom+).
 Chainsaw and Super Shotgun shown as "8" and "9" in the Arms panel ("9" not in Doom 1).
-In DSDA Enhanced, there are no gray numbers, "8" and "9" are missing, "1" indicates Chainsaw, "3" is for Shotgun and Super Shotgun.
-PrBoom+ Hybrid splits the display into three panels with light (1-2-8), medium (3-4-9) and heavy (5-6-7) class.
+The Enhanced versions of DSDA and PrBoom+ split the display into three panels with light (1-2-8), medium (3-4-9) and heavy (5-6-7) class.
 A switch between panels occurs whenever a weapon of a different panel is selected.<br><br>

 **Indicators:**
 - **Armor type**: Level of damage absorption.
 Shown explicitly as percentage in Crispy, Nightdive and Doom 64.
 Otherwise, armor number is usually recolored (green: 33%, blue: 50%).
 In PrBoom+ Classic, the armor icon changes instead.<br>
 - **Backpack**: Recolored ammo numbers (white to gold/green) and/or doubling max ammo (Crispy, Eternity, DSDA).<br>
-- **Berserk mode**: Usually shown as a fully lit "1" in the Arms display (not in DSDA Enhanced).
+- **Berserk mode**: Usually shown as a fully lit "1" in the Arms display.
 In PrBoom+ Classic, the Medikit icon is replaced by a Berserk pack.
-In Eternity, DSDA and PrBoom+ Hybrid, the infinity symbol turns red if fists are selected.<br>
+In Eternity, DSDA and PrBoom+ Enhanced, the infinity symbol turns red if fists are selected.<br>
 - **God mode**: Mugshot and/or recolored health/armor numbers (gold).
 Recolored numbers only work with powerups, not cheats.<br>
 - **Active ammo/weapon**: Orange numbers in the Arms/WEA/WPN panel and/or ammo overview.<br><br>